e-marchand/MyPMHDI/README.md

 ## as component

-First ownload this project in same parent folder of your base.
+First download this project in the parent folder of your base.

 Then create inyour project a file named `Project/Sources/dependencies.json` with this content: